robb-romans/docs-repo-template/user-guide/doc/support/spheres-support.rst

 Describe the support that Rackspace will provide and the responsibilities, if any, of the customer.
 Following is one possible example for this topic.

-This section lists the |product name| tasks that Rackspace manages and the tasks that the customer is required to manage.
+Rackspace offers 24x7x365 support for |product name|.
+This section lists the tasks that Rackspace manages and the tasks that the customer is required to manage.

 Rackspace managed
 ~~~~~~~~~~~~~~~~~